ParadigmHyperloop/electrical/Readme.md

 1. Download and Install KiCAD
 2. Clone this Repo
+3. Checkout a new branch or your branch other than master
 3. Open the project file (.pro) for the board you are interested in
 4. Make any edits, create a branch, add and commit the changes to git, then push.